singnet/dev-portal/docs/products/DecentralizedAIPlatform/Boilerplate/GettingStarted/index.md

 ### Generating JavaScript Files for Your Services

-You will need to compile the `.proto` files from your service to JavaScript files and place them in the `src/ExampleService/assets` folder.
-After that, you can call functions from the generated js files in the service component, as it is done now in `ExampleService`
+You will need to compile the `.proto` files from your service to JavaScript files and place them in the `src/calculator/assets` folder.
+After that, you can call functions from the generated js files in the service component, as it is done now in `calculator`

 ```typescript
     import { example } from "./assets/mainnet/summary_pb_service";